jaredsbt/cse15l-lab-reports/labReport3.md

         Science and
 66%
 ```
-* This command shows the percentage of the text that has been viewed.
-100% meaning the text has reached the end

 * command: `less -E journal.pbio.0020001.txt`
+* This command exits the file once user has reached the end of the file.
+This is useful to be quick and efficient if one does not feel like manually exiting the file once finished.
 * output:
 ```
   Publishing Trends in the Americas